seonman/HarmanDeveloperDocs/docs/hkwhub-spec.rst

 		- PlayerStatePlaying (1) : Now playing audio
 		- PlayerStatePaused : Playing is paused.
 It can resume.
 		- PlayerStateStopped : Playing is stopped.
 It cannot resume.
+		- PlayerStateInterrupted: The current playback was interrupted by some reasons.
+			- For example, if other client overrides the current playback by starting a new session and play, then the on-going playback is interrupted (stopped).

 	- Note that if the playback has stopped, then it cannot resume.
+	- Developers need to check the playback status during the playback to handle any possible exceptional cases like interruption or errors.
+We recommedn to call this API every second.
 - Example:
 	- Request: ``http://192.168.1.10/v1/playback_status?SessionID=1000``
 	- Response: